Maersk looks to diversify Indian revenue with new rail service for auto companies

 Maersk said it has signed up more than 25 companies for its new service, which will connect directly to its shipping routes to North America for exports while bringing import cargoes from the Far East and Southeast Asia.
 It did not disclose any names.

-Gurugram is home to India’s biggest carmaker Maruti Suzuki, motorbike maker Hero MotoCorp and auto parts suppliers like Continental.
+Gurugram is home to India's biggest carmaker Maruti Suzuki (MRTI.NS), motorbike maker Hero MotoCorp (HROM.NS) and auto parts suppliers like Continental (CONG.DE).

 Our Standards: The Thomson Reuters Trust Principles.